dyxj/bigbackend/README.md

 #### Running migration scripts
 Migration scripts are executed automatically on application start up.
 `_currentMigrationVersion` in `pkg/sqldb/migrate.go` determines the migration scripts to run.
-It can also be run manually using `Taskfile.yml` commands, which is useful when for generating sql models and builders.
+It can also be run manually using `Taskfile.yml` commands, which is useful when generating sql models and builders.

 ### Database SQL Builder
 Database SQL builder uses [go-jet/jet](https://github.com/go-jet/jet).